Back to Projects

 Tools & Technologies

-Ansys HFSS Keysight ADS Altium Designer RHCP Antenna Design GPS L1 (1575.42 MHz) LNA Design RF PCB Layout Impedance Matching EMI/EMC Machine Learning Integration
+Ansys HFSS Ansys SIwave Altium Designer RHCP Antenna Design GPS L1 (1575.42 MHz) LNA Design RF PCB Layout Signal Integrity S-Parameters Impedance Matching EMI/EMC 3D PCB Modeling Machine Learning Integration

 Project Significance